skumar221/XNATImageViewer_Prototype/README.md

 ## Overview

-__ toolkit:
-The first phase entails rewriting the __Slider__.js widget to be jQueryGUI free.
-Now there will be two widgets called __horizontalSlider__.js and __verticalSlider__.js
+The basic organizational structure of the XNATViewer centers on javascript objects which control various DOM elements.
+The XNATImageViewer makes use of jquery, jquery-ui, and jquery-collision.

+Usually there's a centralizing div element called a "widget" for every javascript object.
+Most objects utilize an "init" paradigm that allows it to manage its arguments and set up its "widget" element.

+The main controller object is the XNATViewer, which contains the following objects: ScrollGallery, ScanViewers, and ExpandMenus.

+The CSS is updated dynamically using the function call "updateCSS", which all widget-containing javascript objects have.
+This is heirarchically controlled: the XNATImageViewer.updateCSS() function controls the updateCSS functions of the other widgets.
+That said, individual updateCSS calls can also be (and are) applied when needed.

-### Workflow
+### Code organization

-A general overview of the XNATModalImageViewer flow is as follows:

-	1. XNATModalImageViewer.js (Holds a "scrollGallery" and multiple "scanViewers"):
+	1. "utils": Contains various conversion tools where jquery either doesn't have the functionality or a new type of functionality is desired.

+	1. ./XNATViewer (Manages "ScrollGallery", the ScanViewer manager (known globally as XV.ScanViewers()), and expand menus):
 Manages all of the various "widgets" that comprise the viewer.
 This is where AJAX calls would be.
-Right now, we're working with a very basic data set called TESTSCANDATA_1 found in the ./TESTSCANS directory
+(Right now, we're working with a local data set called TESTSCANDATA found in the ./testscans directory)

-	2. scrollGallery.js (Holds "scanThumbnails"):
+	2. ./widgets/ScrollGallery (Manages "ScanThumbnails"):
-Mousewheel responsive filmstrip gallery that hosts "scanThumbnails", which are "__Draggable__" widgets that can be dropped into "__DropZones__".
+Mousewheel responsive filmstrip gallery that hosts "scanThumbnails", which contain are jquery draggable divs that can be dropped into ScanViewers.

-	3. scanThumbnail.js  (is a "__Draggable__"):
-A quasi-intelligent JavaScript object (comprised of several elements, mostly divs) that contains the basic information of the scan itself, and its metadata.
+	3. ./widgets/ScanThumbnail (comprised of several elements, mostly divs):
+Contains the basic information of the scan itself, a thumbnail, and its metadata.
 The images are themselves not loaded onto the thumbnail, but their paths are.

-	4. scanViewer.js (Holds: frameViewer, scanTabs and a slider):
-This is the "view" widget thats comprised of the metadata tabs, the frame slider and the frameViewer

-	5. frameViewer.js (is a "__DropZone__"):
+	4. ./widgets/ScanViewer (Manages: FrameViewer, ScanTabs, a utils.gui.horizontalSlider, LinkMenu, OrientationMenu):
+Main manager for viewing scans.

+	5. ./widgets/FrameViewer:
-Holds a number of Image elements (frames) that are subsequently drawn onto an html5 canvas using the drawImage function.
+A div containing a canvas.
+The javascript object holds a number of img elements (frames) that are subsequently drawn onto an HTML5 canvas using the drawImage function.
+Movement of the ScanViewer slider initiates a traversal through the images, which are then drawn onto the canvas.

-	6. imageManip.js:
+	6. ./widgets/imaging/imageProcessingFunctions.js:
 Contains utility methods for brightness and contrast.

-	7. scanTabs.js:
+	7. ScanTabs.js:
-Modified jQueryUI tabs for hosting metadata/
+Modified jquery-ui tabs for hosting metadata, brightness and contrast sliders

-	8. The "__" toolkit:
-jQuery + JavaScript toolkit, developed by Sunil Kumar.
-Contains a lot of useful stuff.